Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Desember 2024 15.30.06 UTC
+- WIB: Jumat, 27 Desember 2024 16.24.37 UTC
-- WITA: Jumat, 27 Desember 2024 16.30.06 UTC
+- WITA: Jumat, 27 Desember 2024 17.24.37 UTC
-- WIT: Jumat, 27 Desember 2024 17.30.06 UTC
+- WIT: Jumat, 27 Desember 2024 18.24.37 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: inspirational
+Kategori: motivational